numberoverzero/bloop/docs/user/01_define.rst

 Available properties:

-.. attribute:: table_name
+.. attribute:: Meta.table_name

     The table name for this model in DynamoDB.
 Defaults to the class name.

-.. attribute:: read_units
+.. attribute:: Meta.read_units

     The provisioned read units for the table.
 Defaults to 1.

-.. attribute:: write_units
+.. attribute:: Meta.write_units

     The provisioned write units for the table.
 Defaults to 1.

-.. attribute:: abstract
+.. attribute:: Meta.abstract

     True if this model is not backed by a DynamoDB table.
 Defaults to False.